 It’s important to also be wary about the constant “tips and tricks” content that’s hurled our way to the point where you’re trying to live your life as someone else.
 “Keep your eye out for accounts that seem to have all the answers because none of us do.
 People who say you have to drink a certain smoothie to have good skin or wake up at a particular time to have a productive day are two examples.
 Drawing inspiration and motivation from someone else can be great but trying to be someone else will get you into trouble because you are you,” adds Meyers.

-Finally, we tapped these wonderful experts on their thoughts about how our culture is doing when it comes to body-inclusivity.
-For starters, all agree that while we’re on the right track, we still have a long way to go.
-“Diet culture is a power agent and so is the industry that it fuels: the $66 billion weight loss industry.
+For starters, our experts agree that while we’re on the right track, our society still has a long way to go when it comes to framing body image and health.
+“Diet culture is a power agent and so is the industry that it fuels: the $66 billion weight-loss industry.
 Yes, we are moving forward, but perhaps not fast enough, as each one of us must take responsibility and do our own self-acceptance work until diet culture no longer has any participants and the weight loss industry no longer has customers,” says Dodier.

 “There is movement in the right direction, but certainly room for improvement.
 We’ve moved away from the very far end, but we aren’t in the neutral zone yet because there’s still a large anti-fat bias in our country and this is where a lot of the work needs to happen.
 Weight doesn’t dictate health – people can be healthy or unhealthy in all different body sizes,” adds Poirier.